Trivialism

-Trivialism is the logical theory that all statements (also known as propositions) are true and that all contradictions of the form "p and not p" (e.g. the ball is red and not red) are true.
+Trivialism is the logical theory that all statements (also known as propositions) are true and, consequently, that all contradictions of the form "p and not p" (e.g. the ball is red and not red) are true.
 In accordance with this, a trivialist is a person who believes everything is true.

-In classical logic, trivialism is in direct violation of Aristotle's law of noncontradiction.
+In classical logic, trivialism follows from a violation of the law of noncontradiction due to the principle of explosion.
 In philosophy, trivialism is considered by some to be the complete opposite of skepticism.
 Paraconsistent logics may use "the law of non-triviality" to abstain from trivialism in logical practices that involve true contradictions.

 Theoretical arguments and anecdotes have been offered for trivialism to contrast it with theories such as modal realism, dialetheism and paraconsistent logics.

 Overview

 Etymology

 Trivialism, as a term, is derived from the Latin word trivialis, meaning commonplace, in turn derived from the trivium, the three introductory educational topics (grammar, logic, and rhetoric) expected to be learned by all freemen.
 In logic, from this meaning, a "trivial" theory is something regarded as defective in the face of a complex phenomenon that needs to be completely represented.
 Thus, literally, the trivialist theory is something expressed in the simplest possible way.